BSI-Bocconi/bsi-sentiment/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Config file location.
 If action is 'analyze' or 'download', configuration file is read from here.
+  -a ANALYZER, --analyzer ANALYZER
+                        Analyzer method for sentiment analysis.
+Available options are {'vader','textblob-pa','textblob-nb'}.
+Default is 'vader'.
   -q query, --query query
                         A query text to be matched
   -s SINCE, --since SINCE
                         A lower bound date (UTC) to restrict search.
-Default is 7 days before today.
+Default is 7 days before --until.
 Used only by Snscrape.
   -u UNTIL, --until UNTIL
                         An upper bound date (not included) to restrict search.
 Default is today.
 Tweepy has a 7 day hard limit, while Snscrape has no such limit.
-  -n GEO, --geo GEO     Return only tweets by users from given geolocation.
+  -g GEO, --geo GEO     Return only tweets by users from given geolocation.
 It must be a location name (e.g. 'Milan') if using Snscrape or a string of the form 'latitude,longitude' if
                         using Tweepy.
   -r RADIUS, --radius RADIUS
                         Must be used together with --geo.
 Return only tweets by users within a given radius from the selected location.
 It must be either in 'mi' or 'km' (e.g. '15km')